Isvan/CMPT464FinalProject/README.md

 # Technical details

-## SETUP
+## Setup
 - Start a Virtual environment, you can run `python -m venv <path>`.
+It is suggested that you use the name following virtual* pattern.
 For example, to create a venv in current directory, run `python -m venv .`
 - Install all dependencies using `pip install -r requirements.txt`.
 We are using python 3.8 for this project.
+- [REQUIRED] Download the given dataset: https://github.com/FENGGENYU/PartNet_symh and let it reside at `dataset/Chair`.
+Make sure that it's called exactly "Chair" and has `ops/ syms/` etc. folders within.
-- REQUIRED download current ML model to \ML\ourML\checkpoint\tripleView: https://drive.google.com/file/d/1txSLUsvMYqhLJafw8QQPWzpFRICXC0zy/view?usp=sharing
+- [REQUIRED] Download current ML model to \ML\ourML\checkpoint\tripleView: https://drive.google.com/file/d/1txSLUsvMYqhLJafw8QQPWzpFRICXC0zy/view?usp=sharing
-- OPTIONAL download precalculated joints folder to \grass-master\Chair\models\joints: https://drive.google.com/drive/folders/1ZfgnWJKyDD8l28mHru_l7u5hr6zIbz5I?usp=sharing
+- [OPTIONAL] Download precalculated joints folder to \grass-master\Chair\models\joints: https://drive.google.com/drive/folders/1ZfgnWJKyDD8l28mHru_l7u5hr6zIbz5I?usp=sharing

+## Extra
+- Download final training data at https://drive.google.com/file/d/19w7n4ycMLvyRGky7xkI2eHFEkNHp4H6L/view?usp=sharing (not needed for execution)

+## Running the main App
+- To test on setA, setB and setC, make sure to run the app like this: `python3 MixAndMatchApp.py -setB -g 5 -p 50`.
+This will generate 50 chairs from set B and pick 5 best.
+- If you want to test it on a random collection, make sure to run the app like this: `python3 MixAndMatchApp.py -r 10 -g 5 -p 50`.
+This will generate 50 chairs from random 10 and pick 5 best.

-## Running
+## Running the Viewer
 - Run in the format of `python3 DatasetViewerApp.py n1 n2 n3...` to view/operate specified dataset meshes.
 E.g. `python3 DatasetViewerApp.py 2164 2165 2166 3452 5000`
 - Run in the format of `python3 DatasetViewerApp.py -r X` to view/operate random X meshes from the dataset.
 E.g. `python3 DatasetViewerApp.py -r 10` will pick 10 random meshes and put them up.
+- Run in the format of `python3 DatasetViewerApp.py -l` to run the latest input.
+- Run in the format of `python3 DatasetViewerApp.py -setA` to run one of the given data sets.
+- Press "a" and "d" to switch to prev/next models.
+Press "w" and "s" to look at particular parts of the model.
+- Press "g" to generate a new chair.
+It's added in the end of all current models.
 - Press "x" to take test depth screenshots of the chair present in the view.
 Saved to `screenshots/`
-- Press "g" to generate a new chair.
-It's added in the end of all current models.

-## Project Directory Structure

-- `dataset/Chair` is the dataset folder that you need to place there yourself.
-Make sure that it's called exactly "Chair" and has `ops/ syms/` etc. folders within
-- You can place your virtual environment into "virtual*" folder, where star means anything goes.
-All folders starting with "virtual" are ignored across the project.
+- Press "e" to evaluate the chair in the view.
+The score will appear in the caption on the top.
+- Press "y" to save chair as "positive".
+Requires presence of `dataset/imageData/chairs-data/positive`
+- Press "n" to save chair as "negative".
+Requires presence of `dataset/imageData/chairs-data/negative`

 ## Special considerations
-- by default the app will save the split objs to disk in a new folder, this was done for easier loading but can cause hard storage usage to go to 2x the base set when ran on every chair
+- By default the app will save the split objs to disk in a new folder, this was done for easier loading but can cause hard storage usage to go to 2x the base set when ran on every chair
 - The first time a chair is used it trys to find connecting vertices based on distance from other meshes, these are then saved to disk, this slows down generation a bit. uploaded to google drive to avoid generation if wanted (generated with current distance threshold of 0.025 in getJoints)
 - If MixAndMatch is ran with a large amount of generated chairs(>100 for setC) compared to the input size there are some outliers that are bad but scored as good that may show up frequently near the top
 -because of the above point the models are taken by generating 100 chairs from each set ( maximum n!/(n-3)! different chairs because results are deterministic)